zenhack/mule/doc/comparison-to-other-languages.md

 makes it great for writing applications that need "plugins", and for doing neat things like sending code to a network peer for them to run.

-Mule is very much a "one way to do it language;" we strive for features to be orthogonal, and therefore have only one product type (records) one kind of union/sum/variant, one type of function, one way to derive boilerplate, to do syntactic abstraction, etc.
+Mule is very much a "one way to do it language"; we strive for features to be orthogonal, and therefore have only one product type (records), one kind of union/sum/variant, one type of function, one way to derive boilerplate, to do syntactic abstraction, etc.

 # ML family